UFC Fight Night time: When does Brian Ortega vs Yair Rodriguez start in UK and US?

 The Independent’s journalism is supported by our readers.
 When you purchase through links on our site, we may earn commission.

-UFC Fight Night time: When does Brian Ortega vs Yair Rodriguez start in UK and US this weekend?
+UFC Fight Night time: When does Brian Ortega vs Yair Rodriguez start in UK and US tonight?

 This weekend’s UFC Fight Night will be headlined by what should be an intriguing contest between Brian Ortega and Yair Rodriguez, with both men seeking to stay in the featherweight title picture.

-Ortega (15-2, 1 No Contest) last fought in September, when his second title shot ended in defeat – just like his first – as the American was outpointed by Alexander Volkanovski.
+Ortega (15-2, 1 No Contest) last fought in September, when his second shot at gold ended in defeat – just like his first – as the American was outpointed by Alexander Volkanovski.

-Meanwhile, Rodriguez (13-3, 1 NC) has not yet fought for the gold, but the Mexican showed his potential in a valiant loss to former champion Max Holloway in November.
+Meanwhile, Rodriguez (13-3, 1 NC) has not yet challenged for the title, but the Mexican showed potential in a valiant points loss to former champion Max Holloway in November.
+The dynamic striker has even said the UFC has guaranteed him a title shot if he beats Ortega this Saturday.

-Both dynamic striker Rodriguez and jiu-jitsu specialist Ortega likely need a couple more wins if they are to challenge for the belt – again, in Ortega’s case – meaning Saturday’s main event is an important bout for each fighter.
+Jiu-jitsu specialist Ortega likely needs a couple more wins if he is to challenge for the belt again, having lost to Holloway before his defeat by Volkanovski, meaning Saturday’s main event is an important bout for the Californian.

 Here’s all you need to know.